sensate-io/firmware-esp8266/README.md

 # firmware-esp8266

-Source code coming soon, for now please use the released binary
+Source code coming soon, for now please use the last released binary.